 Nutrition

-This vegetarian pate recipe was originally published in 2016.
-It was updated in 2021 with new photographs and directions.
-The recipe remains the same.
+This post was originally published in 2016.
+It was updated in 2022 with new photographs and directions.
+The roasted mushroom pate recipe remains the same.
 Enjoy!